Alfresco/alfresco-ng2-components/docs/document-list.component.md

 }
 ```

-Please refer to the [DataTable](datatable.component.md) documentation to find details about additional DOM events the DocumentList component bubbles up from the DataTable.
+See the [DataTable](datatable.component.md) documentation for further details about
+the other DOM events that the Document List component bubbles up from the DataTable.

 Below is a basic example of handling DOM events in the parent elements.